khusmann/interlacer/README.md

 ## Overview

 When a value is missing in your data, sometimes you want to know *why* it is missing.
-Many textual tabular data sources will encode these missing reasons as special values *interlaced* with the valid values in a column (e.g. `N/A`, `REFUSED`, `-99`, etc.).
+Many textual tabular data sources will encode missing reasons as special values *interlaced* with the valid values in a column (e.g. `N/A`, `REFUSED`, `-99`, etc.).
 Unfortunately, the missing reason information is lost when these values are all converted into a single `NA` type.
 Working with missing reasons has traditionally required loading all variables as character vectors and doing a bunch of string operations and type conversions to make sense of them.

 Interlacer was created based on the insight that values and missing reasons should be handled as separate *channels* of the same variable.
 Interlacer provides functions that load variables from interlaced data sources into two separate columns: One containing the variable’s values, the other containing its missing reasons.
-As it turns out, this form gives us an extremely powerful and expressive way to simultaneously work with values and missing reasons, as described in `vignette("interlacer")`.
-(TLDR: It allows us to interact with the variable as a type-safe [`Result` type](https://en.wikipedia.org/wiki/Result_type), an abstraction often found in functional programming)
+As it turns out, this structure gives us an extremely powerful and expressive way to simultaneously work with values and missing reasons in tidy pipelines, as described in `vignette("interlacer")`. (tldr: It allows us to interact with a variable as a [`Result` type](https://en.wikipedia.org/wiki/Result_type), an abstraction often found in functional programming)